BuddyPhones Play Review – Bluetooth Kids Headphones

 The headband is flexible (and foldable), so it doesn’t get damaged if the kids throw them around.
 Parts are well put together, and overall the headphones give a positive impression about durability.

-The only weak points we see is the detachable cable.
+The only weak point we see is the detachable cable.
 Cables are prone to breaking, but since these are wireless, that’s no such a huge issue.

 A bigger potential problem might be water.
 Kids aren’t cautious with things, and water is a big enemy of headphones, including BuddyPhones Play which aren’t waterproof.